tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 - https://wordpress.com or similar
 - people.rit.edu (the banjo.rit.edu server)

-THis semester, for this class, you will create and publish a portfolio of your work to people.rit.edu.
+This semester, for this class, you will create and publish a portfolio of your work to people.rit.edu.
 Read below for details.

 **(In the future you will likely wish to additionally utilize some of the other publishing methods listed above!)**